 Galicia Genealogy Resources from FEEFHS - Foundation for East European Family History Studies

 Immigrant Ships Austria, Poland, and Galicia Immigrants 1889

 Lwow Ghetto Soviet control, German conquest, The Ghetto (wikipedia)

 Lvov ghetto - spring of 1942 In June 1943 ghetto was terminated.
 About 500 people survived.
 Over 110,000 Jews lived in Lvov before WW II.
 Total population was 300,000

 Orchestra of the Janowska Camp in Lvov Jewish musicians were ordered to play a Death Tango during grave-digging and executions.
 Before liquidating the camp, the S.S. shot all the musicians.

 Galicia was formerly northeastern province of the Austro-Hungarian empire.
 Between WWI and WWII it was the southeastern region of Poland.
+From 1939 became a part of the Ukrainian Soviet Socialist Republic (part of the USSR).
+1941-1944 under German occupation.
 Today it is western region of Ukraine.
 Its major cities include Lviv and Ternopil.

 Halychyna in Ukrainian, Galicja in Polish, Galizien in German, Galicia in English.